It is an ambulatory test used to identify problems of movement and pressure in the esophagus that can cause problems such as heartburn.

 - Beta-blockers (such as Propranolol [Inderal] and Nadolol [Corgard]) Caffeine.

-It is very important to talk to your doctor about all the medications you are taking before your test.
+It is essential to talk to your doctor about all the medications you take before your test.
 Do not stop taking any medication without first talking to your doctor.

 Can I eat or drink before the procedure?

 Do not eat or drink anything eight hours before an esophageal manometry.

 What happens during an esophageal manometry?

 A topical anesthetic (medicine to relieve pain) may be applied to your nose to make the tube passage more comfortable.
 A small flexible tube is passed through the nose, esophagus, and stomach.
 The line does not interfere with your breathing.
 You’re sitting while the TV is inserted.

 The tube is connected to a machine that records the contractions of the esophageal muscles in a graph.

 As the tube is placed, you may feel some discomfort, but it takes only about a minute to put the box.

 Most patients adjust quickly to the presence of the tube.
 Vomiting and coughing are possible when the line is placed but rare.
 After inserting the box, you are asked to lie on your left side.
 A small sensor registers every time you swallow.